phaustin/quantecon-example/book/docs/python_by_example.md

 In Python, conditions are usually implemented with if--else syntax.

-Here\'s an example, that prints -1 for each negative number in an array and 1 for each nonnegative number
+Here's an example, that prints -1 for each negative number in an array and 1 for each nonnegative number

 ```{code-cell} ipython3